 Applications are assessed internally for shortlisting and are judged on how well the project aligns with One Manchester's vision, whether the project is sustainable and how well the project demonstrates social innovation.
 You must be available for the appropriate date to pitch should your project get shortlisted.

 The idea is based on a project that’s had brilliant results in Detroit.
 We invite people and groups with creative ideas that will make a difference in their communities to pitch to local people at one of four events across the city.
 After enjoying a bowl of soup (or some equally lovely hot food) and listening to the pitches, the audience then vote for the projects they think should get the funding.
-Take a look at which projects were awarded funding in our last round of Community Soups here.

 But how exactly does it work?